Simon-Brandt/ShellArgparser/README.md

 The argparser is a designed to be a simple, yet powerful argument parser for your Bash scripts.
 It is entirely written in pure Bash, without invoking external commands, reducing dependencies.

+## Features

+The argparser:

+* parses a script's arguments
+* gives proper error messages for wrongly set arguments
+* assigns the values to the respective variables
+* creates and prints a help or usage message
+* can be configured to your needs by a set of environment variables

 ## Installation

 > [!WARNING]